What is The Golden Dome?

 Guiding Principles of the Golden Dome School (these will continue to evolve):

 1. The observance non-hierarchy and non-competition.
 We are committed to honoring interdependence.

-2. We encourage the creation of new art forms by anyone.
+2. We encourage the creation of new art forms.

 6. We are committed to taking inspired action towards our vision of a better world.
 We place strong emphasis on social and ecological responsibility in our work.
 We believe that our work is love in action.

 7. We believe that we belong in a relational Universe, and strive to practice deep listening to the voices of each member of our community.
 Community voices include, but are not limited to: the voices of people, the voices of wind, water, earth, stars, seasons, insects, animals, and bodies of water.

 We wish to thank the Reclaiming Collective, adrienne marie brown’s “Emergent Strategy”, the Art/Life Institute, the Deep Listening Institute, Deep Ecology, Findhorn, Black Mountain College, and the Work that Reconnects for the inspiration to organize.

 Who is The Golden Dome?